 Cordyceps Extract is a phenomenal world-class herb, which has earned its reputation in the forefront of Chinese herbalism due to its varied multitude of functions.

-- Tonifies the kidneys, heart, and lungs
+- Tonified kidneys and lungs

-- Increases cellular ATP for natural energy
+- Increased cellular ATP for natural energy

-- Balances the immune system
+- Balanced immune system

-- Reduces stress and fatigue
+- Reduced stress and fatigue

-- Improves oxygen utilization
+- Improved oxygen utilization

 - Potent anti-oxidant, adaptogen and anti-inflammatory

-- Greatly enhances athletic performance
+- Enhanced athletic performance

-- Tones kidney yin and yang jing energies
+- Tonified kidney yang jing energies

-Ingredients: 14:1 Cordyceps Mushroom Extract*
+Ingredients: 14:1 Cordyceps Mushroom Extract* (cordyceps sinensis, cs-4)

 30% polysaccharides, 22% cordycepic acid and 0.15% adenosine